Airbuses side stick improves crew comfort and control, but is there a hidden cost?

 From the results above we can see that, while acceptable, the disconnect switch is not the best solution from a pilots perspective (7).
 Summers noted that pilots preferred a coupled system because it gave force feedback and ‘a sense of urgency’ (Summers 1987).
 Another study of the effect of physical location on the acquisition of flying skills also found that trainees had considerably more difficulty in learning simulated flying skills with the side stick positioned controller than with a centrally located one (Bo-Kuen 2002).

-The decision to use passive controllers unfortunately introduced a cognitive engineering design error in the form of the absence of tactile feedback to the pilots.
+The decision to use passive controllers unfortunately appears to have introduced a cognitive engineering design error in the form of the absence of tactile feedback to the pilots.
 This in turn transferred the behavioural cue from the tactile (hands on stick) sensory channel to the visual, with the subsequent design implementation translating the analog kinaesthetic cue to a visual and symbolic form, which in turn requires higher levels of cognitive processing.
 This visual cue then competes for attentional resources in the visual channel and requires additional ‘mental bandwidth’ (e.g. symbology requires abstract processing) to handle.
 The net result an ineffective coordination mechanism prone to failure under high stress conditions.
 The additional audible cues added by Airbus appear to be subject to attentional shadowing effects and are similarly ineffective under high stress situations.

 In summary the problem is not where the controller is located per se but how effective is the total human machine interface in coordinating crew behaviour.
-Under circumstances of high crew workload and stress it appears that Airbus has built an error trap into their aircraft’s human machine interface.
-If you then asked me why this occurred I’d answer that it was probably because this very well intentioned change was driven by engineers, without the involvement of psychologists or human factors specialists.
+Under circumstances of high crew workload and stress it appears that Airbus has built a persistent error trap into their aircraft’s human machine interface.

 This post is part of the Airbus aircraft family and system safety thread.